Star1ord/-ECG-Heartbeat-Categorization-for-MIT-BIH-and-PTBDB-Datasets/README.md

 ### Credit

-- The dataset used in this example is sourced from [Kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat).
+- The dataset used in this example is sourced from [Kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat) by [basharalkuwaiti](https://www.kaggle.com/code/basharalkuwaiti/ecg-heartbeat-categorization-baseline).
+We thank them for providing this valuable dataset and base for further development of the project.

 Feel free to contribute, provide feedback, or extend this example for other classification use cases!